waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * A *Color Positional Clue* corresponds to a slot number that is based on the order of the stacks.
 Stacks correspond to the slot numbers **from left to right**. *("from right to left" in a 3 or more player game)*
 * *Color Positional Clues* always "wrap around" to the **newest** card. *("oldest" in a 3 or more player game)*

+### Null Positional Double Bluff
+* If the player who received a *Positional Clue* cannot find a null card after blind-playing 2 playable cards, they should stop digging for null card as a known *Positional Double Bluff*.

 <br/>